-Here is a timeline of events that has resulted in Maryland's decision to place Durkin on leave:
+Here is a timeline of events that resulted in Maryland's decision to fire Durkin on Wednesday:

 Dec.
 2, 2015: Maryland hires DJ Durkin as head coach.
 Durkin had served as defensive coordinator at the University of Michigan and was brought to Maryland after previous coach Randy Edsall was fired by the university.